Swiss-Library-Service-Platform/slskey-cloud-app/README.md

 <img src=./preview/user.png alt="drawing" width="300"/>

-You can see the current status of the user for the SLSKey service.
+You can see the current status of the user for the SLSKey service. <br>
 If you institution has multiple SLSKey groups, you see the status for each group.

-To activate the user for SLSKey, click on the the group you want to activate the user.
+To activate the user for SLSKey, click on the group you want to activate the user for.<br>
-Finally you can optionally enter a remark and click on "Activate".
+Finally, you can (optionally) enter a comment and click "Activate".

 <img src=./preview/beforeactivate.png alt="drawing" width="300"/>